3 ways to help your mother š this Earth Day

 Your plastic, fashion, and diet choices can have more of an impact than you think

-āBe the changeā ā¦ am I right?
+āBe the changeā ⦠am I right?

-Donāt worry, Iām not trying to project any personal tree hugging beliefs on you, nor would I ever tell anyone what I think they āshouldā be doing.
+Donāt worry, Iām not trying to project any personal tree-hugging beliefs on you, nor would I ever tell anyone what I think they āshouldā be doing.

-Content entrepreneur | Agency Founder & CEO | Bestselling author Featured in Forbes, Wall Street Journal, Business Insider, Bankrate, Cheddar TV, HuffPost | Join more than 3,700 people who follow Shindyās unconventional lifestyle, travel, and career advice:
+Content entrepreneur | Agency Founder & CEO | Bestselling author Featured in Forbes, The Wall Street Journal, Business Insider, Bankrate, Cheddar TV, and HuffPost | Join more than 6,480 people on the internet who follow me for discerning lifestyle, travel, and money content:

 My general philosophy is one where the less of a footprint I have, the better.